 While in the in-company stealth mode, an existing business develops a new idea or product in secret.
 In some cases, some might even use alternative or code names for such products.

-Why should you be concerned about stealth startups?
-Well, there is the notion that something done in secret must be very important.
-So stealth startup is an interesting topic for investors, and VCs, because they could discover a gem or treasure if they can identify and invest in stealth startups.
+Why should you be concerned with stealth startups?
+Well, there is the idea that something done in secret must be very important.
+So a stealth startup is an interesting topic for investors and VCs, because they could discover a gem or treasure if they can identify and invest in stealth startups.

-However, finding these stealth startups is tedious and thus, requires some form of investigation.
+However, finding these stealth startups is difficult and thus requires some form of investigation.

 Imagine a secret agent or a ninja lurking in the shadows, keeping us on our toes until that big reveal.

-Like so, a stealth startup might sound great.
+Put this way, a stealth startup might sound great.
 What could be so important that they had to hide it?
-While there are good sides to privacy, there are also opposite sides.
-In this section, we will talk about just that.
+While there are benefits to privacy, there are also downsides.
+In this section, we will talk about just those.

 The Good of Stealth Startups